mighty-gerbils/gerbil/README.md

 Gerbil has been my private Scheme for many years, evolved out of a set of common macros that i used across different implementations and eventually a full-blown PLT macro language.
-As such I have had multiple backends that work with the Gerbil macro system, but I have elected to base the canonical version of Gerbil on Gambit.
+As such I have had multiple backends that supported the Gerbil dialect, but I have elected to base the canonical version of Gerbil on Gambit.

 At the prompting of some friends (they know who they are), who